 Portions of WRIA 9 (Duwamish/Green), WRIA 10 (Puyallup-White), and WRIA 12 (Chambers/Clover) fall within the geographic boundaries of this plan.
 Most of the precipitation arrives during the winter months when water demands are the lowest.
 During the summer, the snowpack is gone, there is little rain, and naturally low stream flows are dependent on late summer glacial melting and groundwater inflow.
 This means that groundwater and surface water are least available when water demands are the highest.

 WRIA 9 (Duwamish/Green): The Duwamish-Green Watershed is situated in southern Puget Sound and comprises most of southern King county, including south Seattle and its adjacent suburban areas of Kent, Des Moines, Covington and other cities.
 On its west side it is bounded by Puget Sound and its east side includes portions of the Cascade Mountain range.
 This watershed has a large amount of urban development and high population density on its west side.
 This watershed includes only one major river, the Duwamish-Green River, which originates in the Cascade Mountains.
 The Green River is a significant source of drinking water for the Tacoma area.
 It also includes the Howard A. Hanson Dam, which is used for flood control and reservoir purposes.
 The watershed includes various smaller streams such as Jenkins, Little Soos, Newaukum and Boundary creeks.
-Average precipitation ranges from 30-35 inches per year in the coastal areas to 70 inches in the mountains.
+Average precipitation ranges from 30-35 inches per year in the coastal areas to 70 inches in the mountains (WA Dept. of Ecology).